prominence-eosc/docs/python-api.md

 ```
 pip install prominence
 ```
+A valid access token is of course required.
+A token can be obtained in the usual way for the CLI (i.e. `prominence login`), or alternatively the Python API will work easily from within a PROMINENCE job, as all jobs are provided with a token valid for the lifetime of the job.
+This is picked up automatically by the Python API.

 Here is a very simple example where we submit a job, wait for it to complete then print the standard output:
 ```
 # Define a task